01 of 05

 There is so much to do and see in the diverse Southwest.
-Your trip can lead you to the most exciting adventures, the most colorful festivals, the top events, and the must-see destinations.
+Your trip can lead you to the most exciting adventures, the most colorful festivals, top events, and must-see destinations.
 Let's explore all the fun places to go and great things to do in the Southwest, there's sure to be something to fit your interest.Continue to 2 of 5 below.

 02 of 05

 The Southwest has some of the most striking scenery in the world.
 Within the region, you can travel from the Grand Canyon in Arizona to the canyonlands of Utah and enjoy countless national treasures along the way.

 The Grand Canyon is the best-known natural wonder in the area.
 At over 1900 square miles, it's a landmark that cannot be missed and it has a lot to offer travelers.
 Grand Canyon West and the Skywalk are a popular site for tourists.
 If you're the adventurous type, you might even hop on one of the famous mule rides.